 Just as Clara Peller yelled, “Where’s the beef?” all those years ago, sports bettors in WV are wondering, “Where’s the online betting?”

-Expectations were set high a few weeks ago when WV Lottery Director John Myers announced DraftKings had passed all of its tests and could launch online betting following week.
+Expectations were set high a few weeks ago when WV Lottery Director John Myers announced DraftKings had passed all of its tests and could launch a mobile betting app following week.
 That week was last week.

 Once the news hit, bettors started downloading the app getting ready for the big day.
 Subtle changes were noticed, like the addition of Hollywood Casino Sportsbook to its partner’s page and a West Virginia-specific bonus offer.